Unity-Technologies/com.autodesk.fbx/Third Party Notices.md

 License Type: FBX SDK License and Service Agreement
 Copyright (c) 2020 Autodesk, Inc.  All rights reserved.

-Use of the FBX SDK requires agreeing to and complying with the FBX SDK License and Service Agreement terms accessed at <https://unity3d.com/legal/autodesk-fbx>.
+Use of the FBX SDK requires agreeing to and complying with the FBX SDK License and Service Agreement terms accessed at <https://unity3d.com/legal/autodesk-fbx> and copied below:

 **Autodesk**